stanfordnmbl/mocopaper/README.md

 and figures; we do not commit the results to the repository.

 You can use Docker to reproduce the results and paper.
 First, install Docker on your computer.
-Then run the following command in your Terminal or Command Prompt:
+Then, run the following command:

+    # On Windows using Command Prompt (cmd).
+    docker run --volume %cd%:/output stanfordnmbl/mocopaper:preprint
+    # On Windows using PowerShell.
+    docker run --volume ${PWD}:/output stanfordnmbl/mocopaper:preprint
+    # On Mac/UNIX using bash.
     docker run --volume $(pwd):/output stanfordnmbl/mocopaper:preprint

 The container takes about 3 hours to run.